yianzhou/yianzhou.github.io/docs/apple/networking.md

 ### waitsForConnectivity

-`var waitsForConnectivity: Bool`

-“Please fetch me this resource when the network is available.”
+"Please fetch me this resource when the network is available."
 No longer a need to monitor connectivity and manually retry requests.

 You would create and resume the `URLSessionTask` as before.
 If the device can't connect to the server, we'd call a delegate callback if you implemented it, once for each task.